You are on the page: Scriptures.ruUpanishads

 30. Those who reach the fourth (stage) after removing ignorance, having passed through the three stages, look at everything that happens with complete disinterest and indifference.

-31. When Non-duality/Advaita is established (in the consciousness of the sadhak) and duality is removed, then the phenomenal world is seen as a mere illusion from the standpoint of the fourth state.
+31. When Non-duality/Advaita is established (in the consciousness of the sadhak) and duality is removed, then the phenomenal world is seen as a mere illusion from the point of view of the fourth state.

 32. The first three states of consciousness are considered as sleep; the fourth is called the Awakened state.
 And the mind then dissolves like wisps of an autumn cloud.